ipeirotis/introduction-to-python/README.md

 ## License

 * Outside NYU, the material is licensed under the Creative Commons Attribution-ShareAlike 4.0 license.
-If you are working within NYU, please contact me if you plan on using the material.
+If you are working within NYU, note that any usage of the material is strictly prohibited.